louis-lam1304/JobAdderTest/README.md

 All this will come more fluidly with time and experience.
 - start visual studio boilerplate project for ASP.NET Core Web Application/Angular project

+## Assumptions
+- Only implemented this for a single recruiter.
+Would need to create a sign up/login and have multiple jobskillweights.json file per registered recruiter.
+- Coding challenge said find a candidate.
+I decided just to list all candidates (excluding <= 0 JobWeight) descending based on their JobWeight.
+- Services calls are always up, I did not build for any failures from services.
+- No data validation on input when adjusting Job Skill Weights
+- Did not implement a caching layer.
+It would definitely help with performance and resilience of system if services go down.

 ## Matching Algoritm
 Very simple solution in which we intersect to Job Skills with the Candidate Skills and Sum up the tags.
 We do have a JobSkillWeight object to allow recruiters to modify skills tags values if they feel some tags are worth higher than others.